 You see, most guys start off training their back with exercises like the barbell row, deadlift, and pull up.
 And don’t get me wrong, these are Back Extension Machine for back development… but they are not good for a beginner.

 So, what are the ‘proper’ back exercises I just mentioned?
-Those done on a gym machine.
+Those done on gym equipment for sale.

 Machine exercises are getting a bit of a bad rap from critics, but they are excellent for both beginners learning proper mind-muscle connection, and more advanced bodybuilders looking to develop their back muscles further.